xdividr/dreamcloud-docs/source/dreamobjects/gettingstarted/what-happens-when-trial-ends.rst

 usage-based billing rates described below.

-Once the trial expires, you'll be automatically converted to Usage-Based Billing unless you specifiy a prepaid monthly storage plan.
+Once the trial expires, you'll be automatically converted to Usage-Based Billing unless you specify a prepaid monthly storage plan.

 You can visualize your storage and bandwidth consumption history on